BlockSecCA/blocksecca.github.io/README.md

 blocksecca.github.io
 =====================
-Project site created for the BlockSec.ca site by (http://jmcglone.com), to share ideas, code and documentation.
+Project site created for the BlockSec.ca site by the blog author, to share ideas, code and documentation.